ddemoe7/python-api-challenge/README.md

 * plot the hotels on top of the humidity heatmap with each pin containing the Hotel Name, City and Country

 ### Results
+Could not get gmaps to print to my jupyter notebook but will revisit to update analysis